allegroai/clearml-docs/docs/guides/reporting/hyper_parameters.md

 ## Argparse Command Line Options

-If a code uses argparse and initializes a Task, **ClearML** automatically logs the argparse arguments.
+If a code uses argparse and initializes a Task, ClearM automatically logs the argparse arguments.

 ```python
 parser = ArgumentParser()